UsmannKhan/Preview-AI-Genetic-Algorithms-Evolving-Creatures/evolving-creatures-showcase (1).md

 ---

+## Code access

+Source code, technical report, and recorded demos live in a private repository to respect University of London academic integrity guidelines, since the assignment brief is reused across cohorts.
+Happy to share full access with recruiters or hiring managers on request.

+---

 ![One of the evolved creatures attempting the climb](./creature-on-mountain.png)

 *An evolved creature in the sandboxed PyBullet environment.
 The Gaussian mountain sits in the middle; the creature's job is to climb it without exploiting the physics or the reward function.*